Dooders/.github/docs/Agency.md

 ## Define

-Agency is the capacity of entities to sense and process information, enabling them to act independently along core imperatives.
-This capacity is strongly influenced by their external environment.
+Agency refers to the capacity of entities to sense and process information, enabling them to act independently in accordance with core imperatives.
+This capacity is not an absolute but exists on a continuum, influenced strongly by the external environment in which these entities operate.

-Agency exists on a continuum, not as a binary switch.
-All life forms possess some degree of agency, allowing them to adaptively respond to their surroundings.
+All life forms exhibit some degree of agency, allowing them to adaptively respond to their surroundings.
+This adaptive capability is what differentiates life from inanimate matter.
+Living agents continuously acquire, store, and process information, which informs their actions and responses throughout their existence.

-The ability to acquire, store, and process information distinguishes life from inanimate matter, with agents continuously engaging in these processes throughout their existence
+At one end of the spectrum of agency are entities with low agency, such as bacteria and plants.
+These organisms display simple reactive behaviors with minimal information processing.
+Their responses to environmental stimuli are often straightforward and immediate, driven by basic survival needs without complex decision-making.

-- **Low Agency:** Simple reactive behaviors with minimal processing. (bacteria, plants, etc.)
+At the other end of the spectrum are entities with high agency, including mammals and reptiles.
+These organisms engage in complex decision-making processes, involving significant information processing and often demonstrating foresight.
+They can evaluate multiple variables and potential outcomes before acting, reflecting a higher level of cognitive function and behavioral sophistication.

-- **High Agency:** Complex decision-making with significant information processing and foresight. (mammals, reptiles, etc.)
+In essence, agency encapsulates the varying degrees of autonomy and complexity in the behaviors of living entities, shaped by their capacity to process information and their environmental context.

 ## Model